 Learn, Fit, Certify.

-To ensure that you are taking the proper course, check with your post-mastectomy lingerie manufacturer or the Certifying Organization’s approved lists.
-There are two Certifying Organizations for post-mastectomy, the American Board for Certification and the Board for Certification.
+To ensure that you are taking the proper course, check with your Certifying Organization’s approved lists.
+There are two Certifying Organizations for mastectomy fitters, the American Board for Certification and the Board for Certification.
 Both certify post-mastectomy fitters and list approved courses on their websites.

 Knowledge and expertise come with experience.

 The second step in the path to post-mastectomy Certification is to gain experience.
 You will need to learn both the fitting and the details of running a post-mastectomy business.
 In addition, to sit for the certification exam, you will need to gain at least 125 hours (BOC) or 125 hours (ABC) of “internship hours” working directly under a Certified Fitter.

 The third step may be the most difficult for some.

 Sign up for and take the Certification Exam.

 Certification in post-mastectomy fitting requires a computer-based, 100-150 question multiple-choice standardized exam administered by pre-approved organizations.
 In addition, there are study aids and online practice exams.
 The book you received from your pre-certification course is also a good study guide.

 There are two Certifying Organizations.
 The American Board of Certification and the Board for Orthotic Certification, both national, non-profit organizations, provide Certification in post-mastectomy and continuing professional oversight.
 Equal in test difficulty, there is a slight difference in cost, pre-certification requirements, test availability, and continuing education requirements.

 Therefore, choosing which Certifying Organization you want, ABC or BOC, at the beginning of your path will determine much.